 EXECUTIVE SUMMARY

 This report describes the EGI external relations activity taking place during the first year of the EGI-InSPIRE project running from May 2010 to April 2011.
-The document covers the activities of the dissemination teams, the policy development team (the policy groups within EGI that PDT support and the various categories of external partners outside of it that EGI-InSPIRE collaborates with) and of the major events organised by the event teams in EGI.eu and the NGIs.
+The document covers the activities of the dissemination teams, the policy development team (the policy groups within EGI that PDT support and the various categories of external partners outside of it that EGI-InSPIRE collaborates with) and the major events organised by the event teams in EGI.eu and the NGIs.

 Dissemination in EGI-InSPIRE aims to communicate EGI’s activity both within the project and worldwide.
 This document summarises the dissemination activities during the first year of the project, including content developed for the main EGI website and an overview of other materials produced such as news items, newsletters and Director’s Letters.
 The dissemination team has also highlighted the success stories achieved using the infrastructure and developed case studies for brochures, news items, blog posts and articles for external publications.
 The dissemination team has reached out to new and existing users of the infrastructure through events and exhibition booths, and a summary of the events attended is included.
 The dissemination team has made some progress in making contact with the wider Dissemination teams based in the NGIs and has held face-to-face meetings and sessions at the EGI major meetings.
 However, engagement by NGIs in dissemination has been slow to show results, and there is not yet a sense of a coordinated, distributed team.
 In future, the team needs to build on the dissemination networks across Europe, and make its expectations from the NGIs clearer, gathering requirements from the NGI’s to make the best use of the central and distributed resources.